How to set default CPU and memory limits for Kubernetes pods

 image: nginx

-You can verify the default resource limits by inspecting the pods created by the Deployment:
+You can verify the applied resource limits and requests by inspecting the Deployment:

-By using default resource limits, you can ensure that all pods in a namespace have a consistent set of resource constraints, making it easier to manage and monitor resource usage across your Kubernetes cluster.
+By using LimitRange to set default resource limits and requests, you can ensure that all your Kubernetes workloads have a consistent set of resource constraints, making it easier to manage and optimize resource usage across your cluster.

 Summary